marcuscraske/marcuscraske-dot-com/_posts/2023-04-01-qcon-london-2023-paving-the-road.md

 In summary, the experience and knowledge shared from the above talks/companies suggests paved roads are close towards mainstream industry adoption.

-If one was to adopt paved roads, there's a few common practices you can do:
+If one was to adopt paved roads, there's a few common practices you can consider:
 - Organise your engineering unit into a set of distinct teams: platform, dev enablement and product.
 - Build opinionated services aligned with the objectives of the company, rather than giving teams autonomy.
 - Abstract the platform from product teams: